-Follow these steps to get a Quick Start using the Searam.
+Follow these steps to get a Quick Start using the SEARAM.
 The manual provides step-by-step details for performing each task:

-- 1. Install Searam and SBE 9plus CTD on SBE 32 Carousel Water Sampler. - 2.
-Perform pre-check procedures: - A. Test Power and Communications (see Power and Communications Test in Section 3: Preparing Searam for Deployment). - 3.
-Deploy the Searam: - A. Set the time and date, set memory and auto fire parameters, and program and arm the auto fire (see Setup for Deployment and Command Descriptions in Section 4: Deploying and Operating Searam). - B. Replace the I/O cable with the dummy plug and locking sleeve, and verify all other cables and hardware are secure (see Deployment in Section 4: Deploying and Operating Searam). - C. Deploy the system.
+- 1. Perform pre-check procedures: - A. Test Power and Communications (see Power and Communications Test in Section 3: Preparing SEARAM for Deployment). - 2.
+Deploy the SEARAM: - A. Set the time and date, set memory and auto fire parameters, and program and arm the auto fire (see Setup for Deployment and Command Descriptions in Section 4: Deploying and Operating SEARAM). - B. Replace the I/O cable with the dummy plug and locking sleeve, and verify all other cables and hardware are secure (see Deployment in Section 4: Deploying and Operating SEARAM). - C. Deploy the system.

-Unpacking Searam
+Unpacking SEARAM

-Shown below is a typical Searam shipment.
+Shown below is a typical SEARAM shipment.